 - Extractor and writer SSH Tunnel private keys

 - Events and logs

 - Project users

 - Project API tokens

-There are some legacy and deprecated components in the US region which are not available in the EU region.
+There may be some deprecated components in the source stack that are not available in the destination stack.